JosDaw/operation-lemontree/README.md

 - Reporting: Users can report items and users that are inappropriate.
 - User Profiles: Users can view their profile information and manage their uploaded items.
+- Settings: Users can manage their account settings, log out, or delete their account.

 ## Installation